smartcontractkit/ccip-read/examples/optimism-gateway/README.md

 }
 ```

-- Once the client library receives the response, calls `resolver.addrWithProof` with the response
+- Once the client library receives the response, calls l1 `resolver.addrWithProof` with the response
+- `addrWithProof` calls `verifier.getVerifiedValue(l2resolver, slot, proof)` and returns the resolver address

 ## How to set up